Question: How does V eat and drink? Can he take his mask off? Doesn't he have real pain because of his skin?

 Question: For the comic rather than the movie, but hopefully someone will know!
 At the end, who's the young man Evey brings to the Shadow Gallery?
 Is it just a random person?

-New today Answer: The person that Evey brings to The Shadow Gallery is Inspector Finch's partner Dominic.
+Answer: The person that Evey brings to The Shadow Gallery is Inspector Finch's partner Dominic.

 Question: Why did V even need Evy to help him kill the priest?
 If it was just a regular girl instead of Evy in the bedroom, V was gonna barge in through the window anyway.
 Was he just trying to show her how he does things or something?

-New this month Answer: She tells the priest that she opened a window while she was waiting to be seen, to let V get in.
+Answer: She tells the priest that she opened a window while she was waiting to be seen, to let V get in.

 Question: In Gordon's ''secret room'', why is there a Union Jack-flag with a swastika in the middle?
 Does Gordon sympathise with Nazis or was there something behind it?
 It seemed a little odd to me, since a Neo-Nazi wouldn't enjoy reading the Quran and, more importantly, be gay.